 Since 2011, Germany and Viet Nam have had a “strategic partnership” involving cooperation projects at all levels and in numerous policy fields.
 Relations are shaped by the many different intersocietal contacts.
 Germany and Viet Nam regard themselves as partners in endeavours to uphold the rules-based order, respect for international law, multilateralism, global free trade and investment, and environmental and climate protection.

 With a trade volume of almost 14 billion euros, Germany is Viet Nam’s most important trading partner in the EU.
 Over 300 German companies are represented in Viet Nam.
 Total investment amounts to more than 2.3 billion US dollars.
 This investment has created around 40,000 quality jobs in Viet Nam.

 Germany and Viet Nam expect the free trade and investment protection agreements signed by Viet Nam and the EU in mid-2019 to give a further boost to bilateral economic relations as well.
-The European Parliament agreed on 12 February 2020 to ratify both agreements.
-Once the European Council and the Vietnamese side give their approval too, probably in spring 2020, the free trade agreement will enter into force immediately.
+The free trade agreement entered into force on 1 August 2020.
 The investment protection agreement still has to be ratified by the individual EU member states.